HPC-AI-Team/pexsi/doc/introduction.md

 <!-- ************************************************************ -->
 @page pageChangeLog Change Log

+- v0.9.0 (07/15/2015) **Major update**
+    - Add parallel selected inversion (PSelInv) for asymmetric matrices.
+      The asymmetric matrix can be either structurally symmetric or fully asymmetric.

+    - Add the example routines and fortran interfaces for asymmetric selected inversion.

+    - Simplify the interface for installation.

+    - (Contributed by Patrick Seewald) Bug fix: output string for SharedWrite utility routine.

 - v0.8.0 (05/11/2015) **Major update**
     - Improve the data communication pattern for PSelInv.
 The parallel